followmyutopia/devextreme-documentation/concepts/Common/33 Localization/05 Localize Dates, Numbers, and Currencies/05 Using Intl.md

         url: "/Demos/WidgetsGallery/Demo/Localization/UsingIntl/Angular/Light/"
     }

-The Intl setup automatically localizes and formats string, number, date, and currency values according to the specified locale.
-You can use a currency other than USD globally or in format definitions:
+Strings, numbers, dates, and currencies are now automatically localized and formatted according to the specified locale.
+You can also specify a currency other than USD globally (using the [defaultCurrency](/Documentation/ApiReference/Common/Object_Structures/globalConfig/#defaultCurrency) setting) or in format definitions:

 ---
 #####jQuery